DistroByte/docs/docs/services/hedgedoc.md

 # HedgeDoc

 HedgeDoc is running on Hermes in a docker container.
+HedgeDoc is a web editor for markdown notes and contains everything from college notes to personal journal entries and todo lists.
 It is available [here](https://md.james-hackett.ie).

+The repository which the container is from is located on the [hedgedoc/container](https://github.com/hedgedoc/container) repo.

 ## Configuration